 The International Society for Cultural History hosts every year an academic conference for everyone interested in cultural history.
 Participants have to be members of the ISCH.

 The next conference will be held in New York, USA from September 13 until September 16, 2018.
 The main conference events will be held at Faculty House, 64 Morningside Dr., Columbia University.
-Further information, including hotels with discounted group rates, will be available soon on the ISCH website.
+Further information, including hotels with discounted group rates, are available here.
 This event is not affiliated with, endorsed by, or sponsored by Columbia University.

 The general theme will discuss “Performance, Politics, and Play”, but more general contributions to theories or methods of cultural history are – as usual – also welcome.